soz-live/soz-live.github.io/videos/videos.md

 ## Users

-- [Part 1](/videos/users-part-1.html) - an example of Boolean Features on a Solid.
+- [Part 1](/videos/users/part-1.html) - an example of a Boolean Feature Solid.

 ## Coders